-As I have mentioned in my other articles and reviews, I used to be one of the luckiest guitar nerds around since I had the chance to test, play and record in the Turkish MI market.
+As I have mentioned in my other articles and reviews, I used to be one of the luckiest guitar nerds around since I had the chance to test, play and record dozens of guitars in the Turkish MI market.
 In my opinion, Fender did an excellent job between 2013 and 2015 in terms of providing one of the greatest Strats which come with an excellent combination of specs and sweet finishes and colours.

 Unfortunately, I wasn’t really able to afford a US-made Strat back in the day and always went for more budget-friendly options, such as SX SST62 Stratocaster and Vintage V6 Reissue Stratocaster for my own collection of guitars.

 Recently, in early 2020, I decided to go for the one and really put some effort to find the one I always wanted!

 But there was a problem; Finding a second-hand Fender American Standard Stratocaster from that era was not an issue, however finding a Mystic Blue which is my all-time favourite Fender finish was almost impossible.
 In my first week of searching for this guitar, I was able to find one but by the time I contacted the seller, it was gone already 🙂

 So I kept searching for it at random times every day and finally found one in the UK!
 The guitar was in a good condition, but there were risks to take as even though it’s a Fender American “Standard“, it may have had manufacturing errors.